EmmysecX/THM-SOC-Level-1/Boogeyman1,2&3/Boogeyman1_writeup.md

 ## Conclusion

 Omoooo x10000
-This last question took a lot of trial and error.
-I used chatgpt in troubleshooting.
-It kept saying data was corrupted whenever I tried to open the file.
+This last question took a lot of trial and error, and I had to troubleshoot using ChatGPT.
+It kept saying the data was corrupted whenever I tried to open the file.

-Anyways, mission accomplished  I learned how the Boogeyman infected the victim’s device with a malicious attachment, collected and exfiltrated data with PowerShell and DNS, and stole credit card data stored in KeePass.
+Anyways, mission accomplished!
+I’ve learned how the Boogeyman infected the victim’s device with a malicious attachment, collected and exfiltrated data using PowerShell and DNS, and stole credit card data stored in KeePass.